 5 Steps for When your Handmade Products Aren’t Selling

-It’s hard when your passion and hard work isn’t validated through sales.
+It’s hard when your passion and hard work aren’t validated through sales.

 This article is to share ideas when your products aren’t selling; your work is reaching people but not getting much attention or sales.